LukeShortCloud/rootpages/markdown/ansible.md

 ### Playbooks - Windows Modules - Chocolatey

 Chocolatey is an unofficial package manager for Windows.
-Packages can be installed from a public or private Chocolately repository.
+Packages can be installed from a public or private Chocolatey repository.

 Common options: